joey80/immerge_ee/layoutnotes.md

 SITEWIDE
     - Nav bar that scales logo on scroll
+        - Logo is an image on the left
+        - Nav item sub-menu appear under the nav div
+        - Nav items are all uppercase
+        - Nav active items are purple
+        - Hover items are light grey
     - Hero (fullwidth bg image with text on the left side with an opaque bg)
     - Company info w/contact form
     - Footer with Year | Privacy with social links on the right (facebook, twitter, linkedin)